maxkloucek/pyplm/README.md

 ### Usage Examples

 Please see example_2DIsing.py for an overview of how to use the pyplm data_pipeline.
 All data is stored using the hdf5 file format.
-To perform some elementary analysis, first run `python example_2DIsing.py`, and then see the  `example_2DIsing_analysis.ipynb` notebook.
+To perform some elementary analysis, first run `python example_2DIsing.py`, and then see the  `example_2DIsing_analysis.ipynb` notebook (requires jupyter notebook to be installed).

 If you use this package for any scientific purpose then please cite: "Biases in Inverse Ising Estimates of Near-Critical Behaviour".